Peanuts: Ownership

-On June 3, 2010, United Media sold all its Peanuts-related assets, including its strips and branding, to a new company, Peanuts Worldwide LLC, a joint venture of the Iconix Brand Group (which owned 80 percent) and Charles M. Schulz Creative Associates (20 percent).
+On June 3, 2010, United Media sold all its Peanuts-related assets, including its strips and branding, to a new company, Peanuts Holdings LLC, a joint venture of the Iconix Brand Group (which owned 80 percent) and Charles M. Schulz Creative Associates (20 percent).
+On the same day Iconix established the subsidiary Peanuts Worldwide LLC to manage the Peanuts brand.
 In addition, United Media sold its United Media Licensing arm, which represents licensing for its other properties, to Peanuts Worldwide.
-United Feature Syndicate continued to syndicate the strip, until February 27, 2011, when Universal Uclick took over syndication, ending United Media's 60-plus-year stewardship of Peanuts.
+United Feature Syndicate continued to syndicate the strip until February 27, 2011, when Universal Uclick took over syndication, ending United Media's 60-plus-year stewardship of Peanuts.

 In May 2017, Canada-based DHX Media (now WildBrain) announced that it would acquire Iconix's entertainment brands, including the 80% stake of Peanuts Worldwide and full rights to the Strawberry Shortcake brand, for $345 million.
 DHX officially took control of the properties on June 30, 2017.

-On May 13, 2018, DHX announced it had reached a strategic agreement in which Sony Music Entertainment Japan (whose consumer products division has been a licensing agent for the Peanuts brand since 2010) would acquire 49% of its 80% stake in Peanuts Worldwide for $185 million, with DHX holding a 41% stake and SMEJ owning 39%.
+On May 13, 2018, DHX announced that it had reached a strategic agreement in which Sony Music Entertainment Japan (whose consumer products division has been a licensing agent for the Peanuts brand since 2010) would acquire 49% of its 80% stake in Peanuts Worldwide for $185 million, with DHX holding a 41% stake and SMEJ owning 39%.
 The transaction was completed on July 23.
 Two months after the sale's completion, DHX eliminated the rest of its debt by signing a five-year, multi-million-dollar agency agreement with CAA-GBG Global Brand Management Group (a brand management joint venture between Creative Artists Agency and Hong Kong-based Global Brands Group) to represent the Peanuts brand in China and the rest of Asia excluding Japan.

+On December 19, 2025, Sony Pictures Entertainment and SMEJ announced that they would jointly acquire WildBrain's stake in the Peanuts brand, Peanuts Worldwide, and its parent company, Peanuts Holdings, LLC, for $457 million.
+Sony increased its stake to 80%, as part of the process of acquiring the previous 41% stake held by WildBrain, which is shared between SPE and SMEJ.
+The sale resolved WildBrain's lingering debt issues tied to its domestic Canadian market and allowed it to focus on its other major franchises.
+As part of the deal, SPE (via Sony Pictures Television) gains the distribution rights to the pre-Snoopy Presents specials on behalf of Lee Mendelson Film Productions, WildBrain continues to produce the Snoopy Presents specials, future television series and the upcoming Peanuts film for Apple TV, and WildBrain CPLG continues to serve as its licensing agent for consumer products in the EMEA and Asia-Pacific markets (excluding Australia, New Zealand, and Japan).
+The acquisition was completed on March 3, 2026.